Q: Is FreeCreditScore.com safe and really free? Or is it just another scam to separate you from your hard-earned money?

 Worth it or not?

 FreeCreditScore.com is technically not a “scam” or “ripoff” because they give you exactly what they advertise.
 Of course, some people don’t read things though before they signup, so they have no idea they are getting a FAKO instead of a FICO, nor are they aware they have to cancel a FreeCreditScore.com membership to keep it truly free.
 But the truth is all of that is disclosed on their website if you read it.

-In my personal opinion I see very little reason to hassle with their free trial offer.
-Nor do I think it’s worth it to pay the $14.95 to use it as a long-term credit monitoring service.
-Sure, it will probably be adequate for notifying you when new things positively or negative affect your credit but at the end of the day, why pay $14.95/month for that when you aren’t even getting your FICO?!
+There is really almost no reason to consider this free trial offer.
+It’s also definitely not worth paying $14.95 to use it as a long-term credit monitoring service.
+I’m sure it will probably be adequate for notifying you when new things positively or negative affect your credit but at the end of the day, why pay $14.95/month for that when you aren’t even getting your actual FICO score?!

-Instead my recommendation would be to sign-up for a service which actually gives you the real FICO score instead.
-Unfortunately there are only two websites which sell true FICO scores directly to consumers: Equifax and MyFICO.
+Instead my recommendation would be to sign-up for a service which actually gives you the genuine FICO score.
+In reality, there are only two websites which sell true FICO scores directly to consumers: Equifax and MyFICO.
 Everyone else out there is selling FAKOs.If you want a score that’s not used by lenders, then by all means signup for the FreeCreditScore.com free trial.
-But in my opinion you’d be better off with the no annual fee Discover it Card, Chase Slate or the Barclaycard MasterCard that gives provides you with your genuine FICO score each and every month on your billing statement for absolutely no cost.
+But in my opinion the much better option would be to apply for a no annual fee Discover it Card, Chase Slate or the Barclaycard MasterCard that gives provides you with your genuine FICO score each and every month on your billing statement for absolutely no cost.
 And, American Express just announced that they too will begin offering free FICO credit scores with all of their cards as well..
 That’s an incredible deal when you think of it given what it costs to actually buy your score from one of these other sites.
 Plus it’s very convenient to see it every months and monitor and understand what your spending and payment behavior does to your score.